munificent/magpie/doc/site/markdown/patterns.md

     :::magpie
     x is Int, y is Int

-This matches a record with two positional fields that are integers and binds the fields.
-In other words, matching that pattern against `3, 4` will bind `x` to `3` and `y` is `4`.
+This matches a record with two positional fields whose values are integers and binds the fields.
+In other words, matching that pattern against `3, 4` will bind `x` to `3` and `y` to `4`.